-DUI Probation Violations
+Violation of DUI Probation

-Violation of Probation
+Violation of Probation for DUI

 The conditions required for even a first DUI in Tampa, Hillsborough County, FL, are burdensome and expensive.
 Not surprisingly, many people violation probation because they fail to complete a certain condition within the time allowed.

 After the probation officer alleges that you violated probation, the judge typically has four choices: